Anaphylaxis emergency care

 The Australasian Society of Clinical Immunology and Allergy (ASCIA) provides Action Plans for Allergy and Anaphylaxis for personal use, and a First Aid Plan for general use:

 - ASCIA Action Plan for Anaphylaxis (RED) – for a specific student who has been prescribed an adrenaline autoinjector (different versions of the plan are available for each type of autoinjectors),

 - ASCIA First Aid Plan for Anaphylaxis (ORANGE) – that does not include information about a specific student and can be used as a poster (different versions of the plan are available for EpiPens and generic autoinjectors).

 Students diagnosed at risk of anaphylaxis must have an emergency response plan as a part of their individual health care plan.
 For anaphylaxis, the emergency response plan is an ASCIA Action Plan for Anaphylaxis (RED) completed and signed by the child's treating medical or nurse practitioner.

-It is the role of the parent to provide the school with the appropriate ASCIA Action Plan or Anaphylaxis (RED) (EpiPen® or Anapen® as prescribed) completed and signed by their child's prescribing doctor.
-Where the doctor prescribes a new adrenaline autoinjector they will issue an updated ASCIA Action Plan for Anaphylaxis.
+It is the role of the parent or carer to provide the school with the ASCIA Action Plan or Anaphylaxis (RED) (EpiPen® or Anapen® as prescribed) completed and signed by their child's treating medical or nurse practitioner.
+Where the medical practitioner prescribes a new adrenaline autoinjector they will issue an updated ASCIA Action Plan for Anaphylaxis (RED).
 This is approximately every 12 to 18 months.
 It is important that parents provide the school with a copy of the most recent action plan, aligned with the adrenaline autoinjector prescribed.
 It is recommended that plans are provided in colour.

 The plan should be posted in suitable locations for easy reference as discussed with the parent and, where appropriate, the student.
-The original signed document, prepared by the doctor, should be copied and kept on the student's file.
+The original signed document, prepared by the medical practitioner, should be copied and kept on the student's file.

-School first aid kits must include a general use adrenaline autoinjector and the ASCIA Action Plan for Anaphylaxis (general) for use with the EpiPen®.
+School first aid kits must include a general use adrenaline autoinjector and the ASCIA First Aid Plan for Anaphylaxis (ORANGE) for use with the EpiPen®.